christopherseaman/Bryant/PROPOSALS.md

 ## Proposal 5: NLP Pain Phenotyping

-• Strength: Uncovers novel patient subgroups via free-text phenotypes.
+• Strength: Very Strong

-- Strongly embodies the Carroll Award's vision by using AI to uncover hidden, complex patient phenotypes from unstructured data—moving beyond discrete clinical variables.
+Strongly meets Carroll Award criteria by leveraging AI to extract complex, emergent phenotypes from unstructured clinical text, moving beyond discrete variable modeling.

-- Approach is disruptive and has high transformative potential for shifting clinical paradigms, though feasibility risks remain.
+- Applies transformer-based embeddings and clustering to free-text pain descriptions, enabling discovery of novel patient subgroups.
+- Moves toward managing complex, interdependent systems by linking text-derived phenotypes to clinical trajectories and outcomes.
+- Does not integrate data across biological or socioeconomic scales; focus is on clinical and behavioral text data.
+- High-risk, disruptive approach with potential for near-term transformative change in patient stratification and intervention.

 • Data Assumptions: Relies solely on `currentpainyes`; no external lexicons or annotations.
 **Summary**: Apply transformer embeddings and clustering to intake pain descriptions to derive phenotypes linked to clinical trajectories.
 **Hypothesis**: Text-derived phenotypes stratify patients by treatment response and risk profiles.